Malay trade and creole languages: Alor Malay

 Alor Malay is spoken in the Alor archipelago.
 Speakers perceive Alor Malay to be a different register of standard Indonesian, but both of these are prestige varieties of the archipelago.
 Many people are able to understand standard Indonesian, but cannot speak it fluently and choose to use Alor Malay on a daily basis.

 Alor Malay is based on Kupang Malay; however, Alor Malay differs significantly from Kupang Malay, especially in its pronouns.

 Ambonese Malay

-Bandanese Malay
+Banda Malay

-Bandanese Malay is a distinct variant of Moluccan Malay, spoken in Banda Islands, Maluku.
-Significantly different from Ambonese Malay and for Ambonese, Bandanese Malay tends to be perceived as sounding funny due to its unique features.
+Banda Malay is a distinct variant of Moluccan Malay, spoken in Banda Islands, Maluku.
+Significantly different from Ambonese Malay and for Ambonese, Banda Malay tends to be perceived as sounding funny due to its unique features.